Topics

 Persistent workspace you'll return to

-Pro tip: Use both together — open your Canvas in one pane and a reference item in another.
+Pro tip: Use both together — open your Project in one pane and a reference item in another.

 Common Questions